-The city council may arrange a funeral on behalf of anyone who dies within Birmingham City Council’s boundaries when no one else is willing or able to arrange one.
+The council may arrange a funeral on behalf of anyone who dies within Birmingham City Council’s boundaries when there is no next of kin and no one else is willing or able to arrange one.

-If the Council arranges a funeral, the funeral will be by way of cremation unless the Authority believes that cremation would be against the wishes of the deceased.
+The funeral will be by way of cremation unless the council believes that cremation would be against the wishes of the person who died.

-Burial – If the Council arranges a burial unless the deceased person has the funds the cover the cost it will be in a ‘public grave’, meaning, the grave used may contain more than one person and not all the same family.
+If the council arranges a burial, (and unless the deceased person has the funds the cover the cost), it will be in a ‘public grave’.
+A 'public grave' means the grave used may contain more than one person and not all the same family.

-There would be no headstone because it is a shared grave.
+There would also be no headstone because it is a shared grave.